marlam/bino/doc/bino-manual.md

 # Slideshows

-You can play slideshows of images (or videos) simply by making a playlist and switching on its *wait* status.
-This is the default whenever one or more of the files you open are images instead of videos; this works from the command line as well as from the GUI.
+You can play slideshows of images (or videos) simply by making a playlist.

-With *wait* enabled, the next media in the playlist will only be displayed after you press the N key, or choose Playlist/Next from the menu.
+This works in the GUI as well as from the command line.
+By default, the *wait* status of the playlist will be switched on, which means that the next media in the playlist will only be displayed after you press the N key, or choose Playlist/Next from the menu.

 For automatic media switching based on predefined presentation times, use the scripting mode as in the following example: